 - U.S. Department of Housing and Urban Development (HUD): Check HUD’s website for local homebuying programs by state.
 Every state also has HUD-approved counselors who will simplify the finer points of homebuying and help you find financial assistance.

-- Down Payment Resource: Down Payment Resource, a private company, provides a plethora of resources for homebuyers, real estate agents and lenders, including an eligibility and lookup tool via its platform.
+- Down Payment Resource: Down Payment Resource, a private company, provides various resources for homebuyers, real estate agents and lenders, including an eligibility and lookup tool via its platform.

-Individual lenders are likely to have their own requirements and restrictions when it comes to how down payment assistance is accounted for and applied to your loan.
-So, if you know you’re planning to take advantage of a down payment assistance program, it’s a good idea to talk to prospective lenders about how this will affect your mortgage.
+Individual lenders may have their own requirements and restrictions regarding how down payment assistance is accounted for and applied to your loan.
+If you’re planning to take advantage of these types of programs, reach out to the prospective lenders first to ensure down payment assistance funding is allowed and how to use such within the lender’s rules.

 Not everyone qualifies for down payment assistance programs.
 If you have owned a home in the last three years, your income is too high or you are planning to rent out the property or otherwise use it as an investment, you might not be eligible for many programs.